RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>9</sup> And the Jews also assented, saying that these things were so.
 <sup>10</sup> Then Paul, after that the governor had beckoned unto him to speak, answered, Forasmuch as I know that thou hast been of many years a judge unto this nation, I do the more cheerfully answer for myself:
 <sup>11</sup> Because that thou mayest understand, that there are yet but twelve days since I went up to Jerusalem for to worship.
-<sup>12</sup> And they neither found me in the temple disputing with any man, neither raising up the people , neither in the synagogues, nor in the city:
+<sup>12</sup> And they neither found me in the temple disputing with any man, neither raising up the people, neither in the synagogues, nor in the city:
 <sup>13</sup> Neither can they prove the things whereof they now accuse me.
 <sup>14</sup> But this I confess unto thee, that after the way which they call heresy, so worship I the God of my fathers, believing all things which are written in the law and in the prophets:
 <sup>15</sup> And have hope toward God, which they themselves also allow, that there shall be a resurrection of the dead, both of the just and unjust.
 <sup>16</sup> And herein do I exercise myself, to have always a conscience void of offence toward God, and [toward] men.
 <sup>17</sup> Now after many years I came to bring alms to my nation, and offerings.
 <sup>18</sup>  Whereupon certain Jews from Asia found me purified in the temple, neither with multitude, nor with tumult.
 <sup>19</sup> Who ought to have been here before thee, and object, if they had ought against me.
 <sup>20</sup> Or else let these same [here] say, if they have found any evil doing in me, while I stood before the council,
 <sup>21</sup> Except it be for this one voice, that I cried standing among them, Touching the resurrection of the dead I am called in question by you this day.
 <sup>22</sup> And when Felix heard these things, having more perfect knowledge of [that] way, he deferred them, and said, When Lysias the chief captain shall come down, I will know the uttermost of your matter.
 <sup>23</sup> And he commanded a centurion to keep Paul, and to let [him] have liberty, and that he should forbid none of his acquaintance to minister or come unto him.
 <sup>24</sup> And after certain days, when Felix came with his wife Drusilla, which was a Jewess, he sent for Paul, and heard him concerning the faith in Christ.
-<sup>25</sup> And as he reasoned of righteousness, temperance , and judgment to come , Felix trembled , and answered, Go thy way for this time; when I have a convenient season, I will call for thee.
+<sup>25</sup> And as he reasoned of righteousness, temperance, and judgment to come, Felix trembled, and answered, Go thy way for this time; when I have a convenient season, I will call for thee.
 <sup>26</sup> He hoped also that money should have been given him of Paul, that he might loose him: wherefore he sent for him the oftener, and communed with him.
 <sup>27</sup> But after two years Porcius Festus came into Felix ’ room: and Felix, willing to shew the Jews a pleasure, left Paul bound.
 ## Chapter 25